 - We can dispense with the intermediate nodes between dates to create a (2n + 1)-nomial tree (p.
-767). - The resulting model is multinomial with 2n + 1 branches from any state (y_t, h_t^2) . - There are two reasons behind this manipulation. - Interdate nodes are created merely to approximate the continuous-state model after one day. - Keeping the interdate nodes results in a tree that can be as much as n times larger.^a
+783). - The resulting model is multinomial with 2n + 1branches from any state (y_t, h_t^2) . - There are two reasons behind this manipulation. - Interdate nodes are created merely to approximate the continuous-state model after one day. - Keeping the interdate nodes results in a tree that can be n times larger.^a

 ^aContrast that with the case on p.
-334.
+338.